Proton is Vespa's search core and runs on each content node as the vespa-proton-bin process.

 that manages a local document id space (LID-space).

-E.g when a cluster grows with more nodes,
+When a cluster grows with more nodes,

 documents are redistributed to new nodes and each node ends up with fewer documents.